Skip to main content

 Presentation / Conference Contribution

-Howard, K. (2019, July).
-Abstract Book, The 45th International Council for Traditional Music World Conference.
-Presented at World Conference, Chulalongkorn University, Bangkok
+Howard, K. (2019, July 11-17).
+Abstract Book, The 45th International Council for Traditional Music World Conference [Conference session].
+World Conference, Chulalongkorn University, Bangkok.

 Abstract Booklet, edited, for ICTM World Conference at Chulalongkorn University, Thailand, 11-17 July 2019.
 640 papers, and associated presentations.
 453 pages